Voice of The Customer | Voix du Client

 Conclusion:

-The audience was very satisfied with the quality of the presentation and the question period that followed, which François led with enthusiasm and professionalism.
-The results of the survey at the end attest to the satisfaction of the 19 respondents, with a rounded score of 4.7/5.
+The webinar audience was very satisfied with the quality of the presentation and the question period that followed, which Guillaume conducted with enthusiasm and professionalism.
+The results of the survey at the end testify to the satisfaction of all twenty respondents, with an overall satisfaction score of 95%.

-Finally, Ray asked us to mention topics that would be of interest to us in 2025 (i.e. Voice of the Customer) and extended warm thanks to Mr. François Nadeau for his remarkable performance.
+Finally, Ray asked us to mention topics that would be of interest to us in 2025 (i.e. VOC) and extended warm thanks to Mr. Desrosiers for his outstanding performance.

 Si vous étiez présent | Had You Been There Read More »